 When a dispute arises among beneficiaries of a life insurance policy, the insurance company is frequently “stuck in the middle.”
 In this common scenario, the insurance company will file a lawsuit, typically called a Complaint in Interpleader.
 The Complaint in Interpleader will name the beneficiaries as defendants and allege that there are conflicting claims to the policy proceeds, that it does not know who is entitled to the proceeds, and that it does not want to risk paying the proceeds twice.
 It is important for beneficiaries to timely respond to a Complaint in Interpleader, as the failure to do so will result in a default and prevent a beneficiary from collecting any of the policy proceeds.
 Soon after the Complaint in Interpleader is filed, the insurer will request permission from the court to deposit the policy proceeds into the court registry and to be dismissed from the lawsuit, so that the beneficiaries may fight over entitlement to the proceeds.
 Then, the beneficiaries will engage in the discovery process (e.g., the exchange of documents and testifying under oath at depositions) and later present their respective legal positions to the Court and possibly, to a jury.

-Joel Ewusiak represents beneficiaries of life insurance policies who are seeking their rightful share of proceeds and named as defendants in a Complaint for Interpleader.
+Joel Ewusiak represents beneficiaries who are named as defendants in a Complaint for Interpleader and who are seeking their rightful share of death benefits owed under a life insurance policy.
 Please contact Joel for legal assistance with your specific dispute.